bkuczenski/TNC_MSSP/json/client/README.md

      even fill them in.
 For now, I drop them.
   3. In general, the text for all these things is super vague.
 There's probably not much _we_ can do about that though.
-  4. Questions answers (for example 63) seem to be in arbitrary order.
+  4. Question.answers (for example 63) seem to be in arbitrary order.
 Is it possible to extract them in a better order directly from the spreadsheet, or are they just out of order there as well?
 A simple array#sort doesn't do it but there might be a way to make some sort of heuristic function.